Skip to main content

 Context preservation

-CodeRabbit’s --prompt-only mode gives Codex succinct context about issues, including location, severity, and suggested approaches.
+CodeRabbit’s --agent mode gives Codex structured findings with file locations, severity, and suggested approaches.

 Continuous workflow